-New development should aim to meet a high level of 4.6.5 The Planning and Energy Act 2008 allows local energy efficiency where achievable, by:planning authorities to set energy efficiency standards
+New development should aim to meet a high level of energy efficiency where achievable, by:

 - a) exceeding the target emission rate of Building Regulations Part L 2013 for dwellings. - b) meeting the relevant design category of Buildings Research Establishment BREEAM building standard "excellent" for non-residential development. - The Neighbourhood Plan recognises the global crisis due to climate change and is supportive of actions which will help to mitigate the impact. - 4.6.1 This policy therefore supports Policy CT6 (E) of Plan:MK which seeks to maximise the use of sustainable modes of transport and to prepare for a likely significant increase in the use of electric-powered vehicles over the next few years. - 4.6.2 It further supports the maintenance and improvement of the SUSTRANS cycle track to Haversham as a means of reducing vehicle use as well as encouraging exercise. - 4.6.3 CPC has already installed a number of LED streetlights as part of improvements within the Conservation Area.
 It will further support any efforts by MKC to replace the remaining streetlights with LED lanterns and will seek to